jundalisay/superblist/content/en/research/piketty/capital/conclusion.md

 date: 2015-09-09
 contributors: ['Piketty']
 image: "/covers/cap21.jpg"
-description: "Piketty says that his conclusions are by nature tenuous and deserve to be questioned and debated.
-Social science does not produce mathematical certainties that substitute open debate"
+description: "Piketty says that his conclusions are by nature tenuous and deserve to be questioned and debated."
 ---

 <!-- I have presented the current state of our historical knowledge concerning the dynamics of the distribution of wealth and income since the eighteenth century, and I have attempted to draw from this knowledge whatever lessons can be drawn for the century ahead.